 Apply Various Techniques to Control Gas Build-Up in Your Pouch

-Some bags have charcoal filters attached, which basically neutralizes the chemical compounds from human waste odor that produce the typical smell of stool.
-However, filtered pouches are not usually recommended for ileostomies since stool tends to be overly loose, and sometimes small amounts can leak through the filter leading to obstructions and possible embarrassing situations.
-Patients with colostomies tend to have less of a hassle with filters since their stool is usually thicker.
+Specialists rarely recommend filtered pouches for ileostomies since stool tends to be liquid, and small amounts can leak through the filter, causing obstructions and embarrassing situations.
+Patients with colostomies tend to have less issues with filters since their stool is usually thicker.